SMSME/TipCompiler/SOLUTION-D5.md

 ### Loop Unroll
 ##### Description
-This optimization reduces the number of jumps needed in a loop by "unrolling", but also increases code length.
-It works by proving if a callee does not access their caller's stack frame and marking them for tail recursive elimination.
+Thie optimization unrolls loops, reducing the overhead and expanding the loop body to have multiple interactions at once, increasing code length and performance.

 ##### Evidence
-This optimization provides unique benefit in optimizing SIP programs because it can cause decrease run time.
+This optimization provides unique benefit in optimizing SIP programs because it can cause decrease run time in complex looop calculations.
 For example, in our ablation study, we saw a 6x decrease in run time, meaning a better performance.

 ### Loop Strength Reduction
 ##### Description
+This optimization reduces the strength of operations by replacing expensive operations with simpler ones, enhancing performance and reducing computational overhead.

 ##### Evidence
 This optimization provides unique benefit in optimizing SIP programs because it can cause decrease run time.
 For example, in our ablation study, we saw a 1.25x decrease in run time, meaning a better performance.

+### Conclusion
+### Conclusion

+The optimizations implemented in this study have demonstrated improvements in both code size reduction and performance for the programs.
+By applying techniques such as Global Dead Code Elimination, Merge Functions, Tail Recursion Elimination, Loop Unroll, and Loop Strength Reduction, we were able to achieve notable decreases in runtime and code size, as shown in our ablation study results.
+These optimizations not only enhance the efficiency.
+Overall, the optimizations selected were beneficial in improving the performance and reducing the complexity of SIP programs.